 I ran into a few issues with my starter over the week and a half I was working with it.
 Yes, it took me longer than 7 days to get my sourdough starter to be right.

-On about day 5, my starter had a layer oh brownish liquid on the top, called a hooch and totally normal.
+On about day 5, a layer of liquid showed up on the top of the starter, called a hooch.
+I was worried about it, but it is and totally normal for this to happen.
 I stirred it in and added my feed.
 You can either stir it in or pour it off.
 I should have poured it off.

 The next day, the starter smelled soooo bad.
 It was like a combination of stinky feet, vomit, and old parmesan cheese.
-I was just about to throw it out but read many places where it said that its not being fed enough and you needed to feed it more.
-I poured off half the starter and fed it again.
+This is not not the sign of a healthy starter.
+I was just about to throw it out.
+Then I read a ton of articles that it said that it is not being fed enough and you needed to feed it more.
+I poured off all the starter but kept 1 cup of starter and fed it again.
 I fed it every 12 hours.
-By the next day the smell was less, but still there.
+By the next day the smell was less, but it was still there.
 I kept at it.
 I moved the starter into a glass jar and fed it every 12 hours, pouring off half prior to feeding it.

 It is true what I have read.
 It is a pleasantly sweet smell, like yeasty bread, with a bit of a sour note.